Last Updated: Jul 09, 2025 Views: 29698

 SWOT stands for:

-• Opportunities: favorable current or prospective situation in the external environment (trends, changes, etc) that permit the company to enhance its competitive position.
+• Opportunities: favorable situations, trends, or changes in the external environment that can enhance the company's competitive position

-• Threats: unfavorable situation, trend or impending change in the external environment that currently or potentially threatens the company’s ability to compete.
+• Threats: unfavorable situations, trends or changes in the external environment that can threaten the company's competitive position

 About FAQs